marysam26/Proto/README.md

 ![Your Logo Text](http://encs.vancouver.wsu.edu/~k.gonzalez/WriteItUp!.jpg)

-Meeting with Dr. Dunn next week to discuss logo design options.
-He has decided to change the project name to WriteItUp!

 # WriteItUp!

 WriteItUp! is an interactive educational application designed to improve student quality of reading, writing and spelling skills.